 These are the capabilities created by this plugin:

 This plugin does not collect any user data.

 |This plugin requires||WordPress 3.0|

-The stable version is hosted on the official WordPress repository: Private Content and has been downloaded 17,427 times.
+The stable version is hosted on the official WordPress repository: Private Content.

 The development version is hosted on GitHub.
 Forks are welcome!